 Decision maker

-- 7.1 The decision which gave rise to the obligation to give this Notice was made by the Settlement Decision Makers. - 7.2 This Decision Notice is given under sections 57 and 67 and in accordance with section 388 of the Act.
-The following statutory rights are important.
+- 7.1 The decision which gave rise to the obligation to give this Notice was made by the Settlement Decision Makers. - 7.2 This Final Notice is given under, and in accordance with, section 390 of the Act.